cra-proto/gst-hst-business/docs/SUPPORT.md

 - The `Github button` on the banner will take you to the the source page on github
 - All pages links and forms that direct outside of the repository to will automatically be replaced with links to the **exit intent page**

-## Installation instructions for running GCWebb Jekyll on a local PC
+## Installation instructions for running GCWeb Jekyll on a local PC

 1. Install Ruby [Ruby Installers for Windows](https://rubyinstaller.org/downloads/)
 2.